Scholarships & Grants

 Nominate a student for the Nichols College 6th Annual New England Principal's Leadership Award.

 One nominated student from each participating school throughout New England will receive a $72,000 Nichols College scholarship.
 The award will be dispersed in four amounts of $18,000 to attend Nichols College beginning the 2018–2019 academic year.

 The nominated student from your school should demonstrate academic promise, ambition, and leadership in your school and community.
 The student should also meet the following criteria:

 - Have an unweighted cumulative GPA between 2.5 and 3.5

 - At least a 800 two-way SAT (verbal and math)

 - Exemplary leadership and involvement in your school and community

-Please complete our nomination form and forward along with a transcript including the first quarter grades of the student’s senior year and latest SAT or ACT scores to:
+Please complete our nomination form and forward along with a transcript including the first quarter grades (if available) of the student’s senior year and latest SAT or ACT scores to:

 PO Box 5000